AURIN/tweet-infra/README.md

 ## Requirements

-On average 2.2GB of space are needed for every 1M tweets.
-Therefore, somew 200GB are neeed to host the about 90M tweets that have been harvested so far.
+On average 2.2GB of space are needed for every 1M tweets with a replication factor of 3.
+Therefore, some 194GB are needed (on each node) to host the about 90M tweets that have been harvested so far.
-With a replica factor of 2, 4.4GB are needed for every 1M tweets, bringing the disk space for 200M tweets (a total that would be reached in a year or so) to 900GB.
+In addition, 182M tweets are expected to be collected every year, hence 393GB are needed, per-node, every year.

+Total storage need to (on a four-node cluster, with some slack) are as follows:
+* Existing 90M tweets take 194GB * 4 = 778GB
+* New (yearly) 180M tweets take 393G * 4 = 1573GB

+To keep the system running for 4 years and store the already collected tweets, the total storage space would be: around 7072GB (or 1768GB per-node).

+ to be 440GB are needed for th host the 270M tweets

+4 database nodes with 1TB each should be enough to cover for contingencies, but periodic compaction woudl probably lessen the disk space needed.

 ## Provisioning